The University of Michigan Flint CRNA program was ranked #22 in 2011.

 A bachelor's degree in nursing or an appropriate biological science from an accredited institution.

 Current, unrestricted, licensure as a Registered Nurse in Michigan or one of the United States

 A minimum of one year's experience in the last five years as a registered nurse in a critical care nursing area.

 Acceptable critical care experience includes:

-*Applicants are expected to have a working knowledge of Swan Ganz and
+*Applicants are expected to have a working knowledge of the pulmonary artery and

 other advanced monitoring modalities and titration of vasopressors

 (which are not usually utilized in the ER or NICU).